knpuniversity/phpunit/knpu/cli-options.md

 ./vendor/bin/phpunit --stop-on-failure --stop-on-error
 ```

-We don't have any errors - woo! - but you get the idea!
+We don't have any errors - yes! - but you get the idea!

 ## The phpunit.xml.dist File